romanpauk/dingo/test/matrix/README.md

-The Python generator has a pytest suite, also registered with CTest, that checks its row-count budget, axis and policy coverage, registration placement, rendering stability, and stale source cleanup.
+The Python generator has a pytest suite, also registered with CTest, that checks its row-count budget, axis and policy coverage, registration placement, rendering stability, and stale generated-output cleanup.
 Run it with:

 ```bash
 uv run --locked pytest -q test/matrix/generator_test.py